sayan-tan/playwright-ui-automation/README.md

 ## 🔄 Continuous Integration

-This project is configured for CI using Github Actions.
+This project is configured for CI using GitHub Actions.
 Check the configurations in `.github/workflows/*.yml`.

-- `01_ui_tests_chrome.yml`: This workflow executes tests in Chrome browser.
+- `01_ui_tests_chrome.yml`: This workflow executes tests in the Chrome browser.

-- `02_ui_tests_select_one.yml`: This workflow will first ask User to select the browser for tests execution.
+- `02_ui_tests_select_one.yml`: This workflow will first ask the User to select the browser for test execution.

 - `03_ui_tests_ALL.yml`: This workflow executes the tests in all browsers <!-- #(CHROME, EDGE, WEBKIT, CHROMIUM, FIREFOX) -->